Asger Jorn: Later years

-During the course of his artistic career he produced over 2,500 paintings, prints, drawings, ceramics, sculptures, artist's books, collages, décollages, and collaborative tapestries.
+During the course of his artistic career he produced over 2,500 paintings, prints, drawings, ceramics, sculptures, artist's books, collages, décollages, and collaborative tapestries.Jorn authored more than twenty books on aesthetics, politics, and cultural theory in addition to his work as a painter and sculptor.

 He died in Aarhus, Denmark on 1 May 1973.
 He is buried in the cemetery at Grötlingbo Church, on the island of Gotland in Sweden.

 Writing

 Luck and Chance: Dagger and Guitar (1952)

 The first edition of Luck and Chance was Jorn's first published book, issued privately to subscribers in 1952.
 It was written at the Silkeborg Sanatorium during his convalescence from a serious attack of tuberculosis aggravated by malnutrition and scurvy.
 Later in the process, it also became intended as a doctoral dissertation which was refused by a professor of philosophy at Copenhagen University.
 It is, amongst other things, a critique of Kierkegaard's triad of aesthetic, ethical and religious stages, and of his definition of truth.
 Another powerful influence appears to be present in ghostly form : Friedrich Nietzsche.
 It is one of the most fundamental texts to understand Jorn's undertaking of "a reconstruction of philosophy from the point of view of an artist".